-11 Simple Newsletter Ideas That Can Impress Your Reader Most & Boost Email Engagement
+11 Simple Newsletter Ideas That Can Impress Your Reader & Boost Email Engagement

 Are your newsletters engaging and converting enough?
 If not, let’s roll the dice.

 Despite sheer competition from other marketing channels, email marketing still remains at the top of its game.
 It has a magnificent ROI of around $44 for every $1 spent.
 Inevitably, marketers are running for it.

 As of 2018, 124.5 billion business emails have been sent and received each day.
-The number is expected to grow to 320 billion by the end of 2021.
-Presumably, it seems mountains to cross to increase your email engagement.
+The number is expected to grow to 350 billion by the end of 2023.
+Presumably, it seems like mountains to cross to increase your email engagement.
 Though, the truth is the jobs are not that hard if you follow the right path.

 The best possible way to get your emails open is to send something that can provide value, and focus only on the recipients.
 You must implement such innovative newsletter ideas that impress customers and make them follow through with your offerings.

 From this post, you will get some of the best newsletter ideas that can propel your email engagement.
-Let’s jump in it.
+Let’s jump into it.

 Why Should You Go for Innovative Newsletters